CERIT-SC/starter-kit-containers/README.md

 ### Usage

+1. Create a file named `crypt4gh_key.pub` and copy the key from the `storage-and-interfaces/credentials` container output log
-1. Move all your data to a folder next to the script
+2. Move all your data to a folder next to the script
-2. Run `./upload.sh <folder_name> <dataset_name>`
+3. Run `./upload.sh <folder_name> <dataset_name>`
-3. After successful upload, you should be able to fetch the data using:
+4. After successful upload, you should be able to fetch the data using:

 ```bash
 token=<access_token>
 curl -H "Authorization: Bearer $token" http://localhost:8443/s3/<dataset>/jd123_lifescience-ri.eu/<folder_name>/<file_name>
 ```

-## Running a worfklow from the compute-web
+## Running a workflow from the compute-web

 1. Log in to `http://localhost:4180`
 2. Select a workflow on the home page
 3. Define the input directory as `<dataset>/<user_id>` (e.g. `DATASET001/jd123_lifescience-ri.eu`)
 4. Define the output directory.
-This is the directory in the s3 inbox bucket (e.g. `myWorklowOutput`)
+This is the directory in the s3 inbox bucket (e.g., `myWorklowOutput`)
 5. Click `Run`